 * Dollar recovers after Tuesday’s drop on impeachment inquiry

-LONDON, Sept 25 (Reuters) - The dollar recovered on Wednesday after being hit a day earlier by the launch of a formal impeachment inquiry against U.S. President Donald Trump while renewed global trade tensions weighed on the Chinese yuan and Australian dollar.
+NEW YORK, Sept 25 (Reuters) - The dollar rebounded on Wednesday as investors were drawn to its safe-haven appeal a day after news of the launch of a formal impeachment inquiry against U.S. President Donald Trump drove a sharp move lower in risky assets.